openmobilehub/react-native-omh-maps/README.md

 | strokeJointType | Described in the OMH iOS [Plugin AppleMaps documentation](https://legendary-broccoli-93ze846.pages.github.io/apple) for `strokeJointType` |
 | strokePattern | Described in the OMH Android SDK [Plugin AzureMaps documentation](https://www.openmobilehub.com/android-omh-maps/advanced-docs/plugin-azuremaps/README/) and OMH iOS [Plugin AppleMaps documentation](https://legendary-broccoli-93ze846.pages.github.io/apple) for `strokePattern` |

+## Sample App

+This repository includes a [maps-sample](/sample-app) that demonstrates the functionality of the OMH Maps Client Library.
+By cloning the repo and executing the app, you can explore the various features offered by the library.

+However, if you prefer a step-by-step approach to learn the SDK from scratch, we recommend following the detailed [Getting Started](/getting-started) guide provided in this repository.
+The guide will walk you through the implementation process and help you integrate the OMH Maps Client Library into your projects effectively.

 ## Documentation

 - [Quick Start](https://legendary-broccoli-93ze846.pages.github.io/docs/getting-started)